Skip to content

 A: Opening Range captures only the first X minutes (e.g., 30 min), then freezes.
 Session levels track the entire session continuously.
 OR is for breakout direction, sessions are for full-day range.

 A: The indicator scans all enabled levels and groups those within a configurable proximity (default 0.5%).
-When 3+ levels cluster together, a confluence zone is highlighted automatically.
+When 2+ levels cluster together, they're combined into a single label showing all level names (e.g., dH · wH · pdH) with a (×N) count showing how many systems agree on that price zone.

-A: 50 selectable alerts organized into Individual Alerts (36) and Grouped Alerts (14).
+A: 58 selectable alerts organized into Individual Alerts (40), Grouped Alerts (14), and Anchored VWAP Alerts (4 manual).
 Individual alerts fire for specific high-interest levels.
 Grouped alerts cover multiple related levels efficiently.
+Manual AVWAP alerts fire for each user-defined anchor slot.
 All under TradingView's 64-alert limit.

 A: Quarterly and Yearly highs/lows can be far from current price.
 TradingView auto-scales the chart to fit all visible levels, which compresses price action.
 For best results, use Quarterly/Yearly levels on 4H+ timeframe charts.